 Eviction Laws & Requirements

-- Grace Period for Rent Payment: No grace period for rent payment required by Pennsylvania law.
+- Grace Period for Rent Payment: No grace period for rent payment is required by Pennsylvania law.

 Landlords must provide tenants with an eviction notice before they can go to court to have them evicted.
-It must be in writing, and given to the tenant in person or posted on their door.
-It must also give the reason for eviction.
-Depending on the reason, such as late rent or violating the lease, landlords in Pennsylvania must give tenants a certain frame to fix the problem.
+It must be in writing and given to the tenant in person or posted on their door.
+It must also provide the reason for eviction.
+Depending on the cause, such as late rent or violating the lease, landlords in Pennsylvania must give tenants a specific frame to fix the problem.

-Tenants have 10 days to move out for failing to pay rent, and either 15 or 30 days for not complying with the lease agreement (depending on whether or not they’ve lived in the rental property for one year).
+Tenants have ten days to move out for failing to pay rent and either 15 or 30 days for not complying with the lease agreement (depending on whether or not they’ve lived in the rental property for one year).
 Pennsylvania doesn’t require a grace period for late rent.
-If payment is accepted by the landlord after sending a notice to pay rent or quit, the eviction process stops.
+The eviction process stops if the landlord accepts payment after sending a notice to pay rent or quit.

 If the tenant fails to respond to the notice, the landlord can go to court to file an eviction lawsuit.
-The location of the rental property determines which Pennsylvania county or municipality the landlord must file.
+The rental property’s location determines which Pennsylvania county or municipality the landlord must file.

 After the landlord formally files their complaint, hearing dates will be set for the landlord and tenant(s).
-The tenant may pay all overdue rent and any court costs to stop an eviction if the lawsuit goes to court.
-This is called the right to “pay and stay”.
+If the lawsuit goes to court, the tenant may pay all overdue rent and any court costs to stop an eviction.
+This is called the right to “pay and stay.”

 At the court hearing, the tenant and landlord present their case.
 If the landlord wins the judgment, they can issue an order of possession after ten days.
 This allows a sheriff or other official to enter the premises and forcibly remove the tenant if necessary.